 There are also investors, who can also be part of a DAO (decentralized autonomous organization) to build and manage their wealth without the restrictions typically associated with either government organizations or centralized banking institutions.
 Swissborg is one of the many companies developing to meet the needs of customers who have money and want a safe way to build it without limitations.

 The process to buy a house is largely different from most other consumer purchases.
 Unlike most shopping where there are really only two parties (the buyer and the seller), real estate ventures involve multiple teams on both sides before and after the transaction is finalized.
-There are sites where a prospective homeowner can enlist the help of a realtor, who in turn has an entire office behind them including underwriters, loan agents, inspectors and possibly construction companies.
+There are sites where a prospective homeowner can enlist the help of a realtor, who in turn has an entire office behind them including underwriters, same day loans agents, inspectors and possibly construction companies.
 During the process of securing a home, all of these people must be paid for their services.

 Having bank agents look into the history of the home and draft contracts costs.
 Because there are so many people involved, mistakes are common.
 Using blockchain applications can help make this process easier.
 Time and cost can be reduced because the data will be recorded efficiently and with transparency.
 Even the listings being posted on the real estate sites could benefit from blockchain use.